AGM-86 ALCM: AGM-86B

 The nuclear armed AGM-86B uses a terrain contour-matching guidance system (TERCOM) to fly to its assigned target.
+It can carry a single W80 thermonuclear warhead, with a yield of 5 or 150 kilotons.
+A modified variant of the B61, it was mainly designed for use on ground and air-launched cruise missiles.

 AGM-86C/D

 The AGM-86C/D CALCM carries a conventional high-explosive payload rather than a thermonuclear payload.
 This is a fragmentation warhead in the AGM-86C and a unitary penetrating warhead in the AGM-86D.
 The AGM-86C/D uses an onboard Global Positioning System (GPS) coupled with its inertial navigation system (INS) to navigate in flight.
 This allows the missile to guide itself to the target with pinpoint accuracy.
-Litton Guidance and Control, and Interstate Electronics Corp. were the guidance contractors for the C model.
+Litton Guidance and Control, and Interstate Electronics Corporation (one of the companies acquired by L3Harris) were the guidance contractors for the C model.

 Operations

 The CALCM became operational in January 1991 at the onset of Operation Desert Storm.
 Seven B-52Gs from Barksdale AFB launched 35 missiles at designated launch points in the U.S. Central Command's area of responsibility to attack high-priority targets in Iraq.
 These "round-robin" missions marked the beginning of the operation's Air Force component and were the longest known aircraft combat sorties in history at the time (more than 14,000 mi and 35 hours of flight).

 CALCM's next employment occurred in September 1996 during Operation Desert Strike.
 In response to Iraq's continued hostilities against the Kurds in northern Iraq, the Air Force launched 13 CALCMs in a joint attack with the Navy.
 This mission has put the CALCM program in the spotlight for future modifications.
 Operation Desert Strike was also the combat debut of the B-52H and the carriage of the CALCM on the weapons bay-mounted Common Strategic Rotary Launcher (CSRL).
 During the Operation Desert Storm, the CALCM had been carried on the B-52G and wing-mounted pylons.

 The CALCM was also used in Operation Desert Fox in 1998, Operation Allied Force in 1999, and Operation Iraqi Freedom in 2003.
 Operation Iraqi Freedom was also the combat debut of the AGM-86D, a further development of the missile which replaced the blast/fragmentation warhead of the AGM-86C with a penetrating warhead.